syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/Find-and-Replace.md

 ---
 layout: post
-title: Find and Replace of GridControl for Syncfusion Essential WindowsForms
+title: Find and Replace in Windows Forms Grid Control control | Syncfusion
-description: This section explains how to Find and Replace the text in GridControl
+description: Learn about Find and Replace support in Syncfusion Windows Forms Grid Control control and more details.
 platform: WindowsForms
 control: GridControl
 documentation: ug
 ---

-# Find and Replace
+# Find and Replace in Windows Forms Grid Control
 The searching and replacing of text and numbers can be done as like the Find and Replace functionality in the Excel.
 This can be done by using dialog or programmatically.
 This feature can be added to the GridControl by including the `Syncfusion.GridHelperClasses.Windows.dll` to the assembly reference.
 The following classes are used to implement the `Find and Replace` technique in GridControl.

 * [GridFindReplaceDialogSink](http://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Grid.GridFindReplaceDialogSink.html)<br/>